IPi-Radio/IPi-Radio/README.md

 sudo apt install git python3 python3-pyqt5 python3-vlc vlc pulseaudio qt5-style-kvantum qt5-style-plugins
 # Note: you will need at least Python 3.6 and vlc 3.0.0

-# now a reboot is recommended
+# a reboot is recommended
 sudo reboot now

 # clone this repo